StevenTorrisi-TRI/SynthBench/README.md

 # SynthBench
-A synthetic hypothesis testing environment for synthesizability filters.\\
-To run the code use either the  Jupyter Notebook Test_Bench_isovalent_generator.ipynb or Test_Bench_Stoichiometry_filter.ipnyb.\\
+A synthetic hypothesis testing environment for synthesizability filters.\n To run the code use either the  Jupyter Notebook Test_Bench_isovalent_generator.ipynb or Test_Bench_Stoichiometry_filter.ipnyb.\\
 For each filter describe a separate python ".py" file and import it into the notebook.\\
 For screening a list of materials import your material list into the jupyter notebook as shown in Test_bench_Stoichiometry_filter.ipnyb.\\